ImperialCollegeLondon/RSEBlog/docs/posts/design_patterns.md

 For instance, use case diagrams are used for requirements gathering, class diagrams depict static structure, and sequence diagrams detail interactions within the system.
 UML also helps break down complex systems into manageable components that can be designed, analysed, and implemented independently.
-Another key strength of UML is its platform independence, allowing the same modeling language to be used across various platforms, ensuring consistency and flexibility in software design.
+Another key strength of UML is its platform independence, allowing the same modelling language to be used across various platforms, ensuring consistency and flexibility in software design.

 ### Types of UML diagrams